fermi-ad/grpc-name-service/README.md

         </dependency>
 ```

-Run the application in dev mode and go to the Dev UI, click in the Datasources link in the Flyway pane.
-Hit the Create Initial Migration button
+Run the application in dev mode and go to the Dev UI > Extensions > Datasources link in the Flyway panel.
+Hit the Migration button (see [documentation](https://quarkus.io/guides/hibernate-orm#flyway)).
+This will create the initial data schema file `V1.0.0__acorn-nameserver.sql` under `src/main/resources/db/migration`.

+To have the schema file automatically applied startup, add `quarkus.flyway.migrate-at-start=true` to the `application.properties` file in `src/main/resources`.
+To make further schema changes, update the Hibernate ORM Java classes and add a `V<VERSION>__<NAME>.sql` where `<VERSION>` is the version number to the `db/migration` directory.

+Flyway keeps track which migration versions have been applied already in a separate table, to prevent migration files from being applied more than once.

 ## Packaging and running the application